cdebortoli/JsonManagedObject-Swift/README.md

 ###JSON to NSManagedObject and vice versa

-##How to install it
+##Installation
 1. Drag the JsonManagedObject project in your project and add JsonManagedObject as an embedded Framework.
-2. Create and configure a, JMOConfigTemplate.json file based on the JMOConfigTemplate.tpl template file.
+2. Create and configure a JMOConfigTemplate.json file based on the JMOConfigTemplate.tpl template file.
 3. Import JsonManagedObject in your code.

-##How to configure it
+##Configuration

 ###JMOConfigTemplate file
-The rool level of this file is an array which contain each object availables for the JSON Parsing.
+The root level of this file is an array which contain each object availables for the JSON Parsing.

 Two kinds of object can be specified in this file: